dumbButSkilledDev/devOS/README.md

 Will that ever happen?<br>
 Maybe :/<br>
 # Credits
 Temple os.
-It wasnt affected by the openssh bug. it has nothing to do with thhhhhhherr
+It wasnt affected by the openssh bug. it has nothing to do with thhhhhhherr<br>
+The temple is the key.
+The temple is the key.
+The temple is the key.